nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 .. note::

     NEST currently only supports one edge group per edge population.
 Furthermore, NEST only reads the ``delay`` and ``syn_weight`` datasets, given that they are provided.
-This means that only axonal delays and synaptic weights can be stored on an individual basis in the HDF5 format.
+This means that only connection delays and synaptic weights can be stored on an individual basis in the HDF5 format.
 Other synaptic properties must be given in the edge type CSV file(s).